-UPDATE-RECORDS - Updates the values of existing records.
-Function update-records table &key attributes values av-pairs where database => attributes A list of attribute identifiers or NIL.
+UPDATE-RECORDS -- Updates the values of existing records.

+Function UPDATE-RECORDS
-A string, symbol or symbolic SQL expression representing the name of a table existing in database.

-values A list of attribute values or NIL.

-av-pairs A list of attribute identifier/value pairs or NIL.

-where A symbolic SQL expression.

-database A database object.
+update-records table &key attributes values av-pairs where database => table A string, symbol or symbolic $SQL$ expression representing the name of a table existing in $database$ . attributes A list of attribute identifiers or NIL. values A list of attribute values or NIL. av-pairs A list of attribute identifier/value pairs or NIL. where A symbolic SQL expression. database A database object.
 This will default to the value of default-database.

-Updates the attribute values of existing records satisfying the SQL expression where in the table specified by table in database which defaults to default-database.
+Updates the attribute values of existing records satisfying the SQL expression where in the table specified by table in database which defaults to \default-database\.